-Once the Bill of Entry or the Shipping Bill comprising of all the relevant information/ details along with all the appropriate documents is submitted, the duty leviable on the imported goods and exports will be assessed by the Customs Officer.
+Once the Bill of Entry or the Shipping Bill comprising all the relevant information/ details and all the appropriate documents are submitted, the duty leviable on the imported goods and exports will be assessed by the Customs Officer.
 There are times when it is not possible to conduct a proper evaluation due to the non-availability of relevant information or documents.
-A delay made in the clearance of goods makes it difficult for importers and exporters to pay for the demurrage/ detention charges, disturbances in the production schedule and other financial losses.
-Likewise, the delay in clearance leads to the cancellation of an export order, an increase in interest liability and other economic damages to the exporters.
-To overcome all these turbulences, Section 18 of the Customs Act, 1962 facilitates to assess the duty provisionally thereby, allowing clearance of goods by taking a bond with appropriate security.
+A delay in the clearance of goods makes it difficult for importers and exporters to pay for the demurrage/ detention charges, disturbances in the production schedule, and other financial losses.
+Likewise, the delay in clearance leads to the cancellation of an export order, an increase in interest liability, and other economic damages to the exporters.
+To overcome all these turbulences, Section 18 of the Customs Act, 1962 facilitates assessing the duty provisionally, thereby allowing clearance of goods by taking a bond with appropriate security.

 Conditions to Permit Provisional Assessment